-June 30, 2008
+June 30, 2009

-The financial statements of the City of Knoxville Pension System ("System") reflect the investment of fund assets, the benefit payments and the operational costs of the System.
-The measurement focus is to show the value and annual change in net assets of the System available for benefits.
+The financial statements of the City of Knoxville Pension System (the System) reflect the investment of fund assets, the benefit payments and the operational costs of the System.
+The measurement focus is to show the value and annual change in the net assets of the System available for benefits.
 The accounting statements are prepared on an accrual basis and are in accordance with the GASB pronouncements.

 The statement of changes in plan net assets reflects the performance of the financial markets during the fiscal year.
-The System's investment return for the twelve months ended June 30, 2008 was -6.1% which was well below the long-term assumed rate of 8.0%.
-Net assets available for benefits as of June 30, 2008 showed a decrease of \$56.465 million as compared to June 30, 2007.
+The System's investment return for the twelve months ended June 30, 2009 was -18.9% which was below the long term assumed rate of 8.0%.
+Net assets available for benefits decreased by \$118.5 million during the 2009 fiscal year.

-The System remains well funded as of June 30, 2008.
-The funding ratio for the entire System at July 1, 2008 was 96.29% based on the newly adopted entry age normal method.
-The increase in required employer contributions from the City of Knoxville for the 2008-2009 fiscal year was 24.3% compared to 27.8% for fiscal year 2007-2008.
-The present value of accrued and projected benefits increased by 3.02% as of July 1, 2008 as compared to July 1, 2007.
+The System's overall funding level fell during the July 1, 2008 to June 30, 2009 period.
+The funding ratio for the entire plan at July 1, 2009 was 93.1% based on the Entry Age Normal Funding Method.
+The City will make employer contributions to fund the liabilities of the General Government and Uniformed Bodies sections.
+The increase in required employer contributions from the City of Knoxville for the 2009-2010 fiscal year will be approximately the same as that received in fiscal 2008-2009.
+The present value of accrued and projected benefits increased by 3% as of July 1, 2009 compared to July 1, 2008.

-Pension benefit payouts to currently retired members were adjusted upward in January 2008 by 3%.
-The total payouts increased by only 2.82% due to lower Delayed Retirement Option Program (DROP) lump sum payouts.
+Pension benefit payouts to currently retired members were adjusted upwards in January 2009 by 3.8%.
+The total payouts increased by 3.0%.

 The ultimate focus of any pension system is to assess its ability to pay benefits as due on a long-term basis.
-The difficult financial market turmoil and the resulting unfavorable impact on the future employer contributions required does heighten concern with the required employer contributions continuing to be above the long term annual cost of the System.
-The Pension Board has adopted and will implement a new asset allocation program to hopefully reduce the volatility of the year to year employer required contributions.
-The policy will incorporate investment strategies which are less correlated to the volatility of the financial market to achieve such ends.
+The difficult financial market turmoil and the resulting unfavorable investment performance impact on the future employer contributions required continues to heighten concern with the required employer contributions continuing to be above the long term annual cost of the plan.
+The Pension Board will implement changes in its asset allocation to adjust to the current investment market looking to capture additional investment returns as the overall economy recovers.